junefish/adventofcode/adventofcode2019/day10/day10problem1.md

 Elves here have an emergency: they're having trouble tracking all of the asteroids and can't be sure they're safe.

-The Elves would like to build a new **monitoring station** in a nearby area of space; they hand you a **map of all of the asteroids in that region** (your puzzle input).
+The Elves would like to build a new monitoring station in a nearby area of space; they hand you a map of all of the asteroids in that region (your puzzle input).

-The map indicates whether each position is **empty** (`.`) or contains an **asteroid** (`#`).
-The asteroids are much smaller than they appear on the map, and every asteroid is **exactly in the center** of its marked position.
+The map indicates whether each position is empty (`.`) or contains an asteroid (`#`).
+The asteroids are much smaller than they appear on the map, and every asteroid is exactly in the center of its marked position.
 The asteroids can be described with `X,Y` coordinates where `X` is the distance from the left edge and `Y` is the distance from the top edge (so the top-left corner is `0,0` and the position immediately to its right is `1,0`).

-Your job is to figure out which asteroid would be the **best place** to build a new monitoring station.
-A monitoring station can detect any asteroid to which it has **direct line of sight** - that is, there cannot be another asteroid exactly between them.
+Your job is to figure out which asteroid would be the best place to build a **new monitoring station**.
+A monitoring station can **detect** any asteroid to which it has **direct line of sight**—that is, there cannot be another asteroid **exactly** between them.
 This line of sight can be at any angle, not just lines aligned to the grid or diagonally.
-The best location is the asteroid that can **detect the largest number of other asteroids**.
+The **best** location is the asteroid that can **detect** the largest number of other asteroids.

 For example, consider the following map:
 <pre>